ABOUT NICOLE McDERMOTT

 She taught kindergarten in Massachusetts, and after relocating to Northern Virginia in 2002, worked for two years at the former Fairfax Brewster School in Bailey’s Crossroads, teaching second grade and then serving as Assistant Head of School.
 Ms. McDermott came to Pinecrest for the 2004-05 school year as the third grade teacher.
 That third grade class (Pinecrest’s Class of 2007) was a dynamic group of children and parents; their warm embrace made her sure that she chose well with Pinecrest.

-In addition to volunteering through Kiwanis, Ms. McDermott spends her spare time reading, relaxing, writing, baking, traveling, staying connected with people she loves and supporting causes that are important to her (particularly Camp Sunshine, a retreat on Sebago Lake in Maine for critically-ill children and their families, where she’s volunteered for a week each summer since 2009).
-She loves all things related to New England, Oprah Winfrey, the color pink, kayaking and leadership, and she’s inspired by Brené Brown, Marianne Williamson, Tony Robbins, Anna Quindlen, Kelly Corrigan and many more.
+In addition to volunteering through Kiwanis, Ms. McDermott spends her spare time reading, relaxing, writing, baking, traveling, staying connected with people she loves, and supporting causes that are important to her (particularly Camp Sunshine, a retreat on Sebago Lake in Maine for critically-ill children and their families, where she’s volunteered for a week each summer since 2009).
+Ms. McDermott loves all things related to New England, Oprah Winfrey, the color pink, kayaking, and leadership, and she’s inspired by Dr. Brené Brown (and was so proud to be a student in her classroom – literally! – in 2019 as part of the inaugural team of Certified Dare to Lead™ Facilitators), Marianne Williamson, Tony Robbins, Anna Quindlen, Kelly Corrigan, and many more.
 She meditates every day (the first day of the 2019-20 school year was her 806th consecutive day of meditation!), and she believes we can all do hard things.
 Ms. McDermott considers herself an emergent runner (she runs weekly with our Pinecrest Run Club each fall and spring), and she has a blog.
 She wants to write a book someday.